Rosemarynwodo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-I would print a script that changes the owner of the file hello to the user betty
+I would print an empty file hello